 Parents need to ensure children’s vision is assessed, period.
 It’s the only way to know if there is a problem.
 Schools need to help parents ensure vision is assessed.
 Without strong vision, a child cannot succeed.
 When we don’t check all children for possible vision concerns, we are violating the rights of at least some by leaving them to struggle in health, education, and life.
 It’s time the Province’s schools and school authorities started treating vision with the care and respect it deserves.

-There are also many cost and efficiency benefits that come from mandatory vision exams, and these will be discussed in the next post.
+There are also many cost and efficiency benefits that come from mandatory vision exams, and these will be discussed in coming posts.